Anastasia-Labs/smart-handles-offchain/README.md

 # Off-Chain SDK for Smart Handles

-Smart Handles is a Cardano contract that allows users to circumvent Minswap's frontend for submitting a swap request.
-It does so by acting as an intermediary and offering a "router fee" to incentivise arbitrary entities for carrying out the swap itself.
+Smart Handles is a customizable Cardano contract that allows users to circumvent frontend of their favorite DEXs for submitting a swap request.
+It does so by acting as an intermediary and offering a "router fee" to incentivise arbitrary entities for carrying out the swaps.

+While this SDK is currently curated for working with Minswap V1, in near future this it'll also offer interfaces for providing customized variants of the base contract.
+Meaning for example choosing between other DEXs, or perhaps requiring more strict validations.

 ## Contract Logic